andersonfrailey/UBI_LaTex/paper.md

 % Section 5
 \section{Tax and Welfare/Transfer Repeal with UBI for All}

-This section uses the \$\axag{}trillion saved from the reforms outlined in section four to a UBI for all individuals.
-This UBI is designed to be taxable, revenue neutral, and provide $50$ percent of the adult UBI to those under the age of $18$.
-When accounting for the section four reforms and the additional revenue from taxing the UBI, it is possible to impliment a revenue neutral UBI of \$\dxaa{}for those above the age of 18 and \$\dxab{}for those under the age of 18.\ospc The effect of this policy on tax liabilities can be see in table \ref{table:d1}.
+The first UBI policy modeled provides a UBI to all individuals with those under the age of eighteen receiving half of what those above do.
+We programmed the model to set a UBI that would be revenue neutral after accounting for all of the reforms in section four and the new tax revenue that results from making the UBI taxable.
+We found that we could achieve revenue neutrality with a UBI of \$\dxaa{}for those above the age of 18 and \$\dxab{}for those under the age of 18.\ospc The effect of this policy on tax liabilities can be see in table \ref{table:d1}.

 \begin{table}[H]
 \caption{Increase in Tax Liabilities by Percentile of AGI}